-Confused about the difference between AD and Azure AD?
+AD vs Azure AD – confused about the difference?
 We get it – the distinction isn’t immediately clear.

-In this guide, we’ll be exploring the key differences between these two terms and their relevance to you.
+In this guide, we’ll be exploring the key differences between Active Directory (AD), Azure Active Directory (Azure AD) and their relevance to you.

 AD stands for Active Directory.
 In order to understand what Active Directory is, you’ll need to understand the basics of a Domain Controller.

 A Domain Controller is a server on the network that centrally manages access for users, PCs and servers on the network.
-It does this using Active Directory (AD).
+It does this using AD.

 Active Directory is a database that organises your company’s users and computers.
 It provides authentication and authorization to applications, file services, printers, and other resources on the network.
 It uses protocols such as Kerberos and NTLM for authentication and LDAP to query and modify items in the Active Directory databases.

-Active Directory Domain Services (to give it is full and proper name) or AD for short, runs on the Domain Controller and has the following key functions:
+Active Directory Domain Services (to give it is full and proper name) run on the Domain Controller and have the following key functions:

 So basically AD has a record of all your users, PCs and Servers and authenticates the users signing in (the network logon).
 Once signed in, AD also governs what the users are, and are not, allowed to do or access (authorisation).
 For example, it knows that John Smith is in the Sales Group and is not allowed to access the HR folder on the file server.
 It also allows control and management of PCs and Servers on the network via Group Policy (so for example you could set all users’ home page on their browser to be your intranet, or you can prevent users from installing other software etc).

-Most established businesses will have Active Directory running on one or more Domain Controllers on their network.
+Most established businesses will have AD running on one or more Domain Controllers on their network.